Artsakh Defence Army: Small arms

-Air Forces
+Vehicles and artillery

 Military holidays

-Shushi Liberation Day (9 May) and Homeland Defender's Day (28 January) are two military holidays celebrated by the Defence Army.
+Shushi Liberation Day (9 May) and Homeland Defender's Day (28 January) were two military holidays celebrated by the Defence Army.
 The former commemorates the founding of the military as well as the Capture of Shusha and the traditional Victory Day celebrations commemorating the surrender of Nazi Germany at the end of the Great Patriotic War in 1945.
-Because of this, it is sometimes referred to as a "triple holiday".
-An annual military parade is held in the capital, with a reception being held at the local House of Officers in the capital.
+Because of this, it was sometimes referred to as a "triple holiday".
+An annual military parade was held in the capital, with a reception being held at the local House of Officers in the capital.

-Whereas the Armenian Army celebrates Army Day on 28 January, the Defence Army celebrates Homeland Defender's Day on the same day.
+Whereas the Armenian Army celebrated Army Day on 28 January, the Defence Army celebrated Homeland Defender's Day on the same day.